Boundary Actions and Loop Groups: A Geometric Picture of Gauge Symmetries at Null Infinity: Fibre bundle derivation

-At this point, we turn to the relation between reductions/extensions of principal bundles and the emergence of dressing fields.
-Within this framework, we show that dressing fields appear naturally as the objects that allow us to dress the original connection in order to obtain a connection on the reduced/extended bundle.
-In addition, as such dressing fields are designed to produce the new connections, they come equipped with precise transformation laws, which we derive explicitly.
+At this point, we turn to the relation between reductions of principal bundles and the emergence of dressing fields.
+Within this framework, we show that dressing fields appear naturally as the objects that allow us to dress the original connection in order to obtain a connection on the reduced bundle.
+In addition, as such dressing fields are designed to produce the new connections, they come equipped with precise transformation laws, which we derive explicitly\footnote{See \cite{Attard_2018,Fran_ois_2021} for a similar treatment.}.

-As one may infer from \cref{sec:transformation_at_group_level}, and as will become clear in \cref{sec:Extensions and reductions in presence of Boundaries} using loop groups, we are particularly interested in the cases where the structure group is reduced to a quotient group or extended to a semidirect product.
-We now study these two cases in detail\footnote{See \cite{Attard_2018,Fran_ois_2021} for a similar treatment.}.
-In order to do that, we start by introducing the following maps.
+As one may infer from \cref{sec:transformation_at_group_level}, and as will become clear in \cref{sec:Extensions and reductions in presence of Boundaries} using loop groups, we are particularly interested in the case where the structure group is reduced to a splitting subgroup.
+Concretely, if $G$ is the structure group and $N\triangleleft G$ is a normal subgroup, we focus on the situation in which there exists a subgroup $H\subseteq G$ that projects isomorphically onto $G/N$ and satisfies $G=H\ltimes N$.
+In order to do that, we will need the following maps.

-\begin{definition}[projections on semidirect product] Let $G=N\rtimes H$ be a Lie group.
+\begin{definition}[projections on semidirect product] Let $G=H\ltimes N$ be a Lie group.
 We define the maps $\mathrm{pr}_N\colon G\rightarrow N$ and $\mathrm{pr}_H\colon G\rightarrow H$ via the relation